 - Cutting boards – each child should have their own; even so, be sure to protect any surface they’re working on with a tablecloth or newspapers

 - Large bowls – you’ll need a bowl for each child to put their prepared materials into; there will also need to be a few bowls for waste materials.
 It’s my experience that the kids are a lot less likely to absentmindedly put waste ends into finished material bowls if each kid has their own finished product bowl and share a waste bowl.
-I’m sure what the psychology is, I just know that I’ve tried it both ways and this is what works for us.
+I’m not sure what the psychology is, I just know that I’ve tried it both ways and this is what works for us.
 So, each kid has their own finished product bowl = less waste ends in your finished canning jars.

 - Knives – have sharp ones for the kids who can safely use them and butter knives for the little who can’t yet.
 The butter knives will render less than picture perfect results on most produce but who really cares?
 Children need to feel needed and included just like adults do – let the little ones butcher the cucumber and be happy they love you and want to help you like a big kid.